 Early results are in for Q2 2017, and we’re seeing the first quarterly uptick in NYC-based seed deals in the last six quarters.
 According to preliminary figures, Q2 saw 37 deals closed, pulling in $67.1MM in total funding.
 These numbers are up 6% and 16%, respectively, from what we reported at this time last quarter.

 Additionally, Q2 data shows a continuation of the recent trend of larger seed deals - up 6% from Q1 - as average deal value has increased steadily over the past four quarters.
 With median deal value clocking in at $1.8MM, over 25% of this quarter’s deals fall into the $2.5MM-$3.5MM range, while only 11% fell below the $1MM mark.
-Knowing that venture funds have plenty of cash on hand from last year’s unprecedented run of fundraising ($41.6 billion in 2016, to be exact) leaves us optimistic about the funding prospects for NYC’s seed-stage startups over the next few quarters.
+Knowing that venture funds have plenty of cash on hand from last year’s unprecedented run of fundraising ($41.6 billion in 2016) leaves us optimistic about the funding prospects for NYC’s seed-stage startups over the next few quarters.

 The Primary NYC Seed Deal Report covers all NYC Seed deals - which we define as $250K-$3.5MM - that have been publicly announced in each quarter.
 Since we started tracking this data in Q1 2016, we have observed a predictable jump in deals that are reported well after the close of any given quarter.
 As such, we continue to revise our reports to reflect the latest data available.
 If you know of any deals that we’ve missed in this report, please contact us at email@example.com!